Finding a refrigerant leak in an HVAC system can be easy at times, and other times, almost impossible.

 Most people describe a refrigerant leak as a sweet chloroform scent.

-It can also smell like oil and usually has an oily spot were the leak is located.
+It can also smell like oil and usually has an oily spot where the leak is located.

 How Do Refrigerant Leak Detectors Work?

-HVAC leak detectors use different sensor technologies to detect refrigerant.
+HVAC leak detectors use different sensor technologies to detect refrigerants such as diode refrigerant leak detectors.

-Heated Diode units work when gases come in contact with the unit and produce a small electrical current.
+Heated Diode refrigerant leak detector units work when gases come in contact with the unit and produce a small electrical current.

 Solid-State sensors use a metal oxide heating element that detects conductivity changes.